Osmotic forces modify lipid membrane fluctuations: Introduction

 Biological membranes are unique materials that surround the cell, and compartmentalize its internal organelles.
 While such membranes are slowly permeable to water \cite{olbrich-bpj-2000}, large neutral molecules (such as sugars) cannot easily pass through them \cite{wood-bba-1968}.
 The semipermeability of lipid membranes is relevant to both biological and in vitro scenarios---as in both cases, membranes are essentially always surrounded by solutes.
 While the general equations governing the coupled membrane, fluid, and solute dynamics were recently obtained \cite{alkadri-pre-2025}, there is not yet a systematic characterization of membrane behavior.
 As a result, the effects of permeability and osmosis on lipid membrane dynamics remain poorly understood.

 The present study investigates how planar lipid membranes act on, and are influenced by, their surrounding environment.
 Flat membranes are found in various biological settings, including the endoplasmic reticulum \cite{terasaki-cell-2013}, Golgi complex \cite{tanaka-jemt-1991}, and neuromuscular junction \cite{watanabe-elife-2013}.
 In addition, theories of impermeable bilayer fluctuations about a flat surface are often used to describe the thermal undulations of giant unilamellar vesicles (GUVs).
 We begin by investigating an impermeable membrane, where the dynamics of the solute are not considered.
 By starting with a well-understood system (see e.g.\ Refs.\ \cite{prost-epl-1996, granek-jpf-1997, brown-bpj-2003, chen-prl-2004, gov-prl-2004, lin-prl-2004, lacoste-epl-2005, lomholt-pre-2006, ben-prl-2011, loubet-pre-2012, alert-bpj-2015, sapp-pre-2016, turlier}), we are better equipped to study our primary system of interest: the semipermeable membrane.
 The temporal evolution of the normal modes is solved for within the linear theory, and the relative time scale of membrane and solute relaxation is found to dictate the nature of the coupled dynamics.
 When solutes relax more quickly, the dynamics are indistinguishable from the impermeable scenario.
 It is then straightforward to present an effective Langevin equation including thermal perturbations, and obtain the magnitude of the resultant height fluctuations.
-In contrast, when solutes are slow relative to the membrane, the impermeable dynamics are unphysical and the resultant behavior is outside the scope of a normal mode analysis within a linear description.
+In contrast, when the membrane relaxes more quickly than the surrounding solutes, the resultant dynamics are qualitatively different from their impermeable counterpart.
 As a result, the character of thermal undulations---long assumed to be that of an impermeable membrane when analyzing fluctuating GUVs---is no longer known.
 Experimental consequences of our findings are highlighted, and avenues for future work are discussed.